 While Rejoice Lutheran provides the physical location, HCSA has responsibility for the overall operation of the Food Pantry.
 This is done through volunteers from member organizations and churches that make up Hudson Community Service Association.
 These volunteers provide the labor and time needed to staff the various operations necessary to obtain, shelve, promote and distribute the needed food items.

 Volunteers who staff collections screen the donated items for stale dates and defective cans or boxes of food and provide tax deductible receipts to donors.

-Volunteers who work on Distribution days must go thru Civil Rights Training and then function as part of an 8-10 person team to help process the qualified individuals and families so that they may obtain their allotment of food and other available items.
+Volunteers who work on Distribution days must go through Civil Rights Training and then function as part of an 8-10 person team to help process the qualified individuals and families so that they may obtain their allotment of food and other available items.

 If you believe you need food assistance, please check to see if you qualify.